vexxhost/keystoneauth-websso/README.md

 [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc), as described
 below.

-## Available plugins
+## Description

-### `v3openid` plugin
+### `v3websso` plugin

 This plugin will allow you to authenitcate with a keystone server that is configured to use `openid` as an auth option on `/etc/keystone/keystone.conf`

 ## Installation